 Enter your name and email address below and I’ll send you periodic updates about the podcast.

-Dr. Jessie-Lee McIsaac is the Tier II Canada Research Chair in Early Childhood: Diversity and Transitions and leader of the Early Childhood Collaborative Research Centre at Mount Saint Vincent University.
+Dr. Jessie-Lee McIsaac is the Tier II Canada Research Chair in Early Childhood: Diversity and Transitions and director of the Early Childhood Collaborative Research Centre at Mount Saint Vincent University.
 Her team of researchers are actively engaging policy makers, early childhood educators, and families across the province to enhance child wellbeing.